SamroodAli/study-buddy/README.md

 # Study Buddy
 An app to track your study sessions with the option to put them in collections for easy access later on.
-Each session has a short note for quick todos or notes.
-Have fun learning.
+You can also create now create notes.

 ## Deployment
 - Heroku Link: [Click here](https://cool-study-buddy.herokuapp.com/)